 *max: 10

-In the first example, users the slider will flow freely along a continuum of 1 to 100.
+In the first example, the slider will flow freely along a continuum of 1 to 100.
 In the second, the slider will flow freely from 1 to 10.

 You can also use the *before and *after keyword to add special text on either end of the slider line.
 For example: